 Alex Smart had a heck of an NHL debut on Jan 14, 1943, during the Canadiens’ 5-1 victory over Chicago.
 He had a four-point night with three goals and an assist, becoming the first NHL player to score a hat trick in his first game.

 A pair of New York Islanders’ all-time greats added to their Hockey Hall of Fame resumes on this date.

 First, on Jan.
 14, 1984, Mike Bossy scored his 400th career goal to help the Islanders beat the rival Rangers 4-2.
-He needed just 506 games to hit this milestone, becoming the fastest player to ever join the 400-goal club.
-He didn’t even hold this record for a full year as Wayne Gretzky broke it 364 days later, on Jan.
+He needed just 506 games to hit this milestone, becoming the fastest player ever to join the 400-goal club.
+He didn’t even hold this record for an entire year as Wayne Gretzky broke it 364 days later, on Jan.
 13, 1985, by scoring his 400th goal in his 436th game.

-Exactly for years later, on Jan.
+Exactly four years later, on Jan.
 14, 1988, Denis Potvin scored on the power play as the Islanders defeated the Quebec Nordiques 8-5.
-With his tally, he became the first NHL defenseman to score 300 career goals.
-He retired at the end of this season as the league’s all-time leader for blueliners with 310 goals and 1,052.
-He has since be knocked down to fifth in goals and sixth in points.
+He became the first NHL defenseman to score 300 career goals with his tally.
+At the end of this season, he retired as the league’s all-time leader for blueliners with 310 goals and 1,052 points.
+He has since been knocked down to fifth in goals and sixth in points.